wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 ##Implement the physical standby database environment
 ### 1. Create a primary database

-- Create a primary database “TEST” in the primary Virtual Machine.
+- Create a primary database "TEST" in the primary Virtual Machine.
 For information, see Creating and Configuring an Oracle Database.
 - Connect to your database as the SYS user with SYSDBA role in the SQL*Plus command prompt and run the following statement to see the name of your database:

 		SQL> select name from v$database;

 		The result will display like the following:

 		NAME
 		---------
 		TEST